 Unlike the Hoodman pad, most need stakes to fix when placing on the ground otherwise they may move during takeoff or landing, especially on windy days.
 The Kinbon is one of them.

 Apart from providing 8 reflective straps that can be used for night flight and are more lightweight, everything else like waterproof, fold-up, and are pretty much the same.

 People commented that using stakes to secure it to the ground is troublesome, you need to install and uninstall every time, and stakes can’t be used on asphalt or concrete lands, they may also come loose on windy days and pop up and catch on your drone landing gear causing a potential crash.

 Although it comes at a much cheaper price than the Hoodman launch pad and offers some extra benefits, we still think it’s just the best alternative.

-The Kinbon landing pad is a good alternative if you don’t like the PGYTECH one or the Hoodman is too much for you.
+The Kinbon landing pad is a good alternative if you don’t like the PGYTECH landing pad or the Hoodman is too big for you.

 You might also be interested in: